-Personal Communications Services ("PCS") Spectrum.
+Federal Communications Commission ("FCC") Auctions.
 In February 2005, Lynch 3G participated in the FCC's Auction 58 for PCS Spectrum and was high bidder for two licenses, Marquette, MI, and Klamath Falls.
-The licenses cover populations of approximately 96,000 and 84,000 respectively.

 Lynch PCS Corporation G, a wholly-owned subsidiary, holds a PCS license in Las Cruces, NM which covers a population approximately of 281,000.